 All academic staff (including Support and Feedback class tutors) have Advice and Feedback hours during term time when they are able to see students.
 These hours will be posted outside their rooms and on their staff web pages.
 You can also speak to staff at the end of lectures and classes.

 Speak with your module Support and Feedback class tutors about the material covered in a module.
 If there is something you do not understand they will be able to offer you the help you need.
-Your tutors can offer advice on assignments and may also be involved in the marking of assignments and tests and the provision of individual feedback on such assessments.
+Your tutors can offer advice on assignments.

 Speak with Module Leaders and Lecturers about any academic issues relating to the module that class tutors are unable to answer.
 Module leaders are responsible for all academic aspects of modules, including lecture content, class questions and solutions, setting assignments and tests and the provision of generic feedback on assessment.